PankajNk/LAB_ImageProcessing/README.md

 # LAB_ImageProcessing
-## Getting started with Image Processing ,this are program as part of college Labwork
+## Getting started with Image Processing ,this program are part of the college Labwork

 Images Folder  --> its contains all images used in program ,you can use any image.<br>